decant09/machu-picchu-game/README.md

 - Heroku
     - Used to deploy the appliaction.
 - [PEP8](https://pep8ci.herokuapp.com/) used to test the code for errors.
+- Miro
+    - Used to create the mind map.
+- ASCII
+    - Used patorjk.com, a text to ASCII art generator, for the ASCII art.
 ## Testing
 ### PEP8 Python Validator
 #### Python